SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 |

-The compression rod and stub assembly also secures the lower shroud tangs.
-Each tang MUST be bent in line with it's shroud.
+The compression rod and stubs also secure the lower shroud tangs.
+Each tang MUST be bent to align with it's shroud.
 If it is out of alignment, it will eventually break in the same fashion as described above in stranded wire.

 Note the different attachment of an early version tang (left) that is pop riveted and glued with sealant to the mast above the stub versus a later tang (right) that is slipped loosely over the compression rod.

 For secure road travel I tie the spreaders to each other on deck.
-Many sailors use a vinyl spreader caps over the ends to protect the sail cloth.
+Many sailors use a vinyl spreader cap over each end to protect the sail cloth.
 "Panache's spreader caps are pretty weather beaten as they should be white but the vinyl is in good condition.
-They will do for another year till they get too brittle."
+They will do till they get too brittle."

-EARLY VERSION SJ23 SPREADERS - At the outboard end of these spreaders is an aluminum casting with a split end to secure the cap shroud.
+EARLY VERSION SJ23 SPREADERS - At the outboard end of early spreaders is an aluminum casting with a split end to secure the cap shroud.
 The upper shroud goes through the split and is held captive with a small screw that closes off the split.
 This is required to keep a leeward shroud attached while sailing or to keep both shrouds attached when stepping the mast.
 The casting is threaded for the machine screw.
-This style cap should be covered with a vinyl spreader cap to protect the sails.
-HINT - "When the upper shroud is tensioned against the flat recess of the casting, it makes an abrupt turn over the top sharp edge of the cap as it goes to the masthead.
-The turn over the sharp edge results in point loading of the wire.
+The upper shroud has a stopper compression sleeve that rests under the spreader to support it.
+This style cap should be covered with a vinyl spreader cap to protect the jib.
+Although you would be hard pressed to sheet an SJ23 jib in that tight.
+HINT - "When the upper shroud is tensioned against the flat recess of the casting, it makes an abrupt turn over the sharp edge of the cap as it goes to the masthead, resulting in point loading of the wire.
 To alleviate the point loading, round off the top of the recess with a small round file, leaving the metal smooth with the correct radius to match the wire diameter.
 There you go, good for a few more miles through the Southern Ocean!"

 WIRE/ROPE HALYARD WEAR - Early version SJ23s all had wire/rope halyards to eliminate stretch.
 The masthead sheaves have duel grooves to accept both.
 Problem is, if the wire portion of the halyards are tied off at the base of the mast the wind will eventually whip them sideways.
 The wire rubs on the spreaders, resulting in lots of wear over the years.
 If you had no other reason to replace the meat hook laden halyards, then this would be it.
 Jon Raymond